tchoutri/confer/doc/MANUAL.md

 This function takes a dictionary (of type `Fact`) which takes the following constructors:
 * name: String, name of this deployment
 * source: FilePath, directory or file which is going to be linked to the destination
-* destination: FilePath, directory to which the `source` will be linked
+* destination: FilePath, absolute path to which the `source` will be linked

 #### `confer.deploy`
 * facts: Array Fact, all the facts you want to run